 We look forward to welcoming you to the impressive Lake District.

 - Personalised event support in the lead up to your event from Adventurous Ewe

 - All event info supplied via our mobile travel app: Vamoos

 - Exclusive discount codes with ashmei sporting apparel and Joe Brown / The Climbers Shop

 - Public liability insurance

-- Risk assessment and emergency management planning
+- Risk assessment & emergency management

 On your challenge

 - Cycle & mountain leaders and kayak instructors